 I create only machines of instant utility.

-The main machine cabinet is a functional metamorphosis of Antonin Atraud’s pictogram: The machine of being, or drawing to be looked at sideways (1946).
-On the backside of the cabinet a diagram connecting holes filled with sound or stocked with silence, indicates the correspondence between 6 characters: Antonin Artaud, Carl Solomon, Allen Ginsberg, Wilhelm Reich, Erik Satie and Samuel Beckett.
-The sound/voice inside each hole is speaking inside the head of each visitor, when inserting a metal rod and leading the mouth on it.
-With this physical act the visitor fills the installation with her/his body and becomes part of the machine or the machine becomes part of the body, conveying their own metonymic status of the human-machine subject (humanizing the machine or mechanizing the human).
+The main machine cabinet is a functional metamorphosis of Antonin Artaud's pictogram: The machine of being, or drawing to be looked at sideways (1946).
+On the backside of the cabinet, a diagram connecting holes filled with sound or stocked with silence indicates the correspondence between 6 characters: Antonin Artaud, Carl Solomon, Allen Ginsberg, Wilhelm Reich, Erik Satie, and Samuel Beckett.
+The sound/voice inside each hole is speaking inside the head of each visitor when inserting a metal rod and leading the mouth on it.
+With this physical act, the visitor fills the installation with her/his body and becomes part of the machine or the machine becomes part of the body, conveying their own metonymic status of the human-machine subject (humanizing the machine or mechanizing the human).

-There is no specific side for looking or perceiving the work, neither order, nor start, middle, end point.
-The whole work and each single part of it can be conceived from a very personal point of viewing or hearing, subjective experience of time or thinking process.
+There is no specific side for looking or perceiving the work, neither order nor start, middle, endpoint.
+The whole work and every single part of it can be conceived from a very personal point of viewing or hearing, subjective experience of time or thinking process.

 MAAC, Brussels, Belgium (14 April – 14 May 2016)